adrianton3/furnace-engine/doc/SPEC.md

     Pickable = Weapon or Furniture       // 'or' in this case is an operator
                                          // the other 2 operators are 'and' and 'minus'

+### SOUNDS (optional)
+This section contains sound bindings.
+Sounds can be referenced by their binding in the USERULES section.

+Example:

+    SOUNDS
+    032EBF53A930 boingo
+    026782C1 blip

 ### NEARRULES (optional)

 Defines what should happen when the player gets *near* tiles